Physical and Life Sciences Curriculum: Ages Nine to Twelve

 the needs of plants and animals.

-Subsequent science experiments enable children to explore in more detail topics in geography and biology.
-As children complete the experiments, and design some of their own, they learn about the struggle of life to survive and evolve, and the benefits of this vast work over millennia.
+Subsequent science experiments enable children to explore in more detail topics in geography, history and biology.
+As children complete the experiments, then suggest and design some of their own, they take increasing control of the process including design, understanding of safety and risk, recording data and measurements and making decisions about the most appropriate ways of presenting information and findings.
+They learn about the struggle of life to survive and evolve, and the benefits of this vast work over millennia.
 Children come to see that they have a place in the universe, and in the web of life, as well as a responsibility to contribute to their world in productive ways.
-As a result, children begin to engage in problem-solving activities relating to themselves and their role in the natural and social environment.
+As a result, children begin to engage in problem-solving activities and observations relating to themselves and their role in the natural and social environment.
 Most importantly, they learn that their life is full of meaning.
+The social nature of the second sub-plane allows opportunities for children to share their investigations and discuss findings with others.
+This provides a springboard for exploring the way others have used science to learn about and develop their world.

 Physical Sciences: astronomy, dynamic geography, chemistry and physics